AT A GLANCE: QUICK RATINGS

 Fat Burn and Fitness Improving

 The images above are taken DURING EXERCISE.
-The A300 conveniently shows the exercise time spent in both FAT BURNING zone (currently the active intensity) and the FITNESS IMPROVING zone.
-The 127 bpm bar in the middle is the point where the A300 has decided I am moving from fat burn to fitness improving.
+The A300 conveniently shows the exercise time spent in both the FAT BURNING zone (currently the active intensity) and the FITNESS IMPROVING zone.
+The 127 bpm bar in the middle is the point where the A300 has decided I am moving from fat burn to fitness improvement.

 Daily Activity Tracker

 Knowing how much, or how little activity you partake in during the day is important as it both motivates you to do more and rewards you when you have achieved your daily goal.
 The A300 has an ACTIVITY BAR (optionally under the time of day screen) that fills throughout the day as you move about your daily business.
 It is possible to scroll down to ACTIVITY to see precisely what level of activity you have achieved as the images below show.
-This data includes STEPS, DISTANCE (approx) and CALORIES BURNT
+This data includes STEPS, DISTANCE (approx), and CALORIES BURNT

 Polar Fitness Test

-This is something Polar have had in their HRM’s for some time, as far back as the Polar M51/52 over a decade ago.
+This is something Polar has had in their HRM’s for some time, as far back as the Polar M51/52 over a decade ago.
 It’s a sophisticated and reliable VO2 Max test that requires the participant to lie down for approximately 5 minutes.
 During this time the heart rate is sampled in detail – more than just beats per minute.
 Specific parts of the heart rate data are monitored and reviewed.
-At the end of the test the A300 presents you with a VO2 Max score as shown below.
+At the end of the test, the A300 presents you with a VO2 Max score as shown below.
 If you would like to know more about the Polar Fitness test please refer to their website.

 Post Exercise Review on the Watch

-Review on iPhone / Android – Polar Flow App
+Review on iPhone/Android – Polar Flow App

 The Polar A300 will transmit your training data to your Smartphone at the press (and hold) of a button.
 Using Bluetooth 4 the data is sent wirelessly to your smartphone running the Polar Flow APP.
-This extra dimension of your training data is great at helping monitor improvements, motivating you and also to help ensure you don’t over-train.
+This extra dimension of your training data is great at helping monitor improvements, motivating you, and also helping ensure you don’t over-train.
 Any data uploaded to the Polar Flow app on your phone is then sent onwards to your Polar Flow account proper (for view via Mac or Windows PC).

 Zooming in on the Heart Rate Graph